 With limited space, you’ll have to get creative in order to make the most of what you have.
 Creating convertible, multi-use areas is a great way to maximize on space and make your RV more versatile and flexible.
 Below are just a few ideas to help get you inspired:

-Fold-down tables are a great way to add extra dining space, kitchen counter room, or even a hideaway workstation.
+- Fold-down tables are a great way to add extra dining space, a kitchen counter room, or even a hideaway workstation.

 Throughout the RV interior, be sure to think creatively about where extra storage space can be incorporated.
 Can drawers be added under seating areas or coffee tables?
 Is there room for shelving up top?
 Can the headboard of the bedroom act as a hidden dresser?
 Leave no stone left unturned and no space left unused.